sejal-gupta23/sejal-gupta23.github.io/content/english/_index.md

 features:
   - title: "What is Latent Truth all about?"
     image: "/images/landing-page.png"
-    content: "Dive deeper into how these biases play a role in consumer psychology, behavioral economics, and the power of Artificial Intelligence in shaping our decisions."
+    content: "Dive deeper into the field of Consumer Psychology, Behavioral Economics, and the power of Artificial Intelligence in shaping our decisions."

     bulletpoints:
-      - "Concepts of Behavioural Economics"
+      - "How does Economics meet Psychology?"
-      - "Consumer Psychology in everyday life"
+      - "Are human beings always rational?"
-      - "(Bias-free?)
-Data Analysis & Modeling with AI"
+      - "Is Artificial Intelligence & Data-based modeling always bias free?"

     # button:
     #   enable: true